 The value you return from the function determines the order of the two items.
 The plugin uses the PHP function usort (sort an array by values using a user-defined comparison function) and defines the return value in this way:

-to, or greater than zero if the first argument is considered to
+The comparison function must return an integer less than, equal to, or greater than zero if the first argument is considered to be respectively less than, equal to, or greater than the second.

 In other words, if $item1 should appear above $item2 in the index, return an integer less than zero.
 Otherwise the return value should be greater than zero.
 If you return zero the result is undefined, so your function should only return zero if you really do not care which item appears before the other.